elihe90/RAG-Applications-with-LangChain/README.md

 # RAG-Applications-with-LangChain
 Retrieval augmented generation (RAG) encompasses a family of systems that extend conventional language models, large and otherwise (LLMs), to incorporate context based on retrieved knowledge from a document base, thereby leading to more truthful and relevant responses being generated upon user queries.
+In this context, LangChain attained particular attention as a framework that simplifies the development of RAG applications, providing orchestration tools for integrating LLMs with external data sources, managing retrieval pipelines, and handling workflows of varying complexity in a robust and scalable manner.

+This article provides a practice step-by-step guide to building a very simple local RAG application with LangChain, defining at each step the key components needed.
+To navigate you through this process, we will be using Python.
+This article is intended to be an introductory practical resource that supplements the RAG foundations covered in the Understanding RAG series.
+If you are new to RAG and looking for a gentle theoretical background, we recommend you check out this article series first!